smealio/digital-cv/README.md

 ## Worked On

-### ⚙️ Solera Network | Sr Director of Engineering
+### ⚙️ MidTier Healthcare Startup | Sr Director of Engineering
 Healthcare AI Startup focused on matching the best digital care programs to health plan members

 ### ⚙️ Stealh Healthcare Startup | Founder & Chief Software Architect
 Mental Health baseed engagement application focusing on bridging social dynamic gaps with AI and interaction review

 ### ⚙️ Nebula | Web3 Software Architect
 The first infrastucture first launchpad and marketplace on the Injective ecosystem

+### ⚙️ Triivo | Web3 Architect
+A nextgen defi platform on the solana ecosystem

 ### ⚙️ Lifeverse | Solidity Developer
 A web3 gaming on the Treasure ecosytem bringing engaging and rewarding experiences through interopability and P2E mechanics